lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
 The Target Value contains a list of values.
 Each value is idenfied by a short ID (or index).
   This operator matches if a field value is equal to one of those target values.
-The MSB Matching Operator needs a parameter to proceed to the matching, which indicates the number of bits to compare.
+The MSB Matching Operator needs a parameter, indicating the number of bits, to proceed to the matching.

 # Compression Decompression Actions (CDA) {#chap-CDA}